zukunft/zukunft.com/docs/code_functions_all.md

     \-- set_user_join - section for function set_user_join is expected to be set and get in /db/sql_db.php
     \-- set_from - section for function set_from is expected to be set and get in /db/sql_db.php
     \-- get_par - section for function get_par is expected to be set and get in /db/sql_db.php
-    \-- select_all - section for function select_all not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_all - section for function select_all not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by_set_id - section for function select_by_set_id not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by_set_id - section for function select_by_set_id not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by_code_id - section for function select_by_code_id not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by_code_id - section for function select_by_code_id not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by_field - section for function select_by_field not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by_field - section for function select_by_field not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by_field_list - section for function select_by_field_list not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by_field_list - section for function select_by_field_list not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by_id_not_owner - section for function select_by_id_not_owner not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by_id_not_owner - section for function select_by_id_not_owner not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_value_by_id_not_owner - section for function select_value_by_id_not_owner not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_value_by_id_not_owner - section for function select_value_by_id_not_owner not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_union - section for function select_union not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_union - section for function select_union not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- count - section for function count not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- count - section for function count not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- par_types_to_postgres - section for function par_types_to_postgres not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- par_types_to_postgres - section for function par_types_to_postgres not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- prepare_sql - section for function prepare_sql not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- prepare_sql - section for function prepare_sql not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- end_sql - section for function end_sql not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- end_sql - section for function end_sql not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- select_by - section for function select_by not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- select_by - section for function select_by not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- missing_owner_sql - section for function missing_owner_sql not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- missing_owner_sql - section for function missing_owner_sql not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- missing_owner - section for function missing_owner not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- missing_owner - section for function missing_owner not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
     \-- set_default_owner - section for function set_default_owner is expected to be set and get in /db/sql_db.php
-    \-- insert - section for function insert not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- insert - section for function insert not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- update - section for function update not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- update - section for function update not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
     \-- delete - section for function delete is expected to be del in /db/sql_db.php
-    \-- insert_old - section for function insert_old not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- insert_old - section for function insert_old not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- add_id - section for function add_id not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- add_id - section for function add_id not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- add_id_2key - section for function add_id_2key not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- add_id_2key - section for function add_id_2key not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- update_old - section for function update_old not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- update_old - section for function update_old not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
-    \-- update_name - section for function update_name not yet defined that it should be because the object name can be user specific, in /db/sql_db.php
+    \-- update_name - section for function update_name not yet defined that it should be because the object name can be user-specific, in /db/sql_db.php
     \-- delete_old - section for function delete_old is expected to be del in /db/sql_db.php
     \-- name_sql_esc - section for function name_sql_esc not yet defined that it should be private supporting functions in /db/sql_db.php
     \-- sf - section for function sf not yet defined that it should be private supporting functions in /db/sql_db.php